-- 1. Left switch pod - 2.
-Right switch pod
+- 1. Left switch pod - Right switch pod

-Switches on the left side of the horn pad may include: cruise control functions, waypoint marking, an optional road speed limiter, and an optional toggle to set functions such as variable road speed limiter (VRSL), adjustment of adaptive cruise control (ACC), and predictive cruise control (PCC).
-See Cruise Control on page 148.
+Switches on the left side of the horn pad may include: cruise control functions, way-point marking, an optional road speed limiter, and an optional toggle to set functions such as variable road speed limiter (VRSL), adjustment of adaptive cruise control (ACC), and predictive cruise control (PCC).
+See Cruise Control on page 160 instrument cluster (see Peterbilt Digital Display on page 71).

-Switches on the right side control infotainment (see Cab Accessories on page 125) and navigate and configure the instrument cluster (see Peterbilt Digital Display on page 63).
+Switches on the right side control infotainment (see Cab Accessories on page 134) and navigate and configure the